allenai/natural-instructions/README.md

 ### News Bulletin

-- *May 2022:* We released the Tk-Instruct model trained on our data.
+- *May 2022:* We released the several models trained on our data.
 Check out the [code](https://github.com/yizhongw/Tk-Instruct) and [checkpoints](https://huggingface.co/models?search=tk-instruct-).
 - *April 2022:* A [paper]( https://arxiv.org/abs/2204.07705) on our data is out!
 - *October 15, 2021:* the goal date for the our v2 dataset.
   - The community have contributed over 1500 tasks!! 🎉